Country-of-origin effect: Associations

 Consumers have a relative preference or aversion for products, depending on the products' country of origin (this is called affinity and animosity).

+These dispositions have been organised into an attraction–repulsion framework, which classifies country-related consumer biases according to whether they are directed at the consumer's own country or at a foreign country, and whether they take the form of attraction or repulsion.
+On this account consumer ethnocentrism denotes attraction toward the domestic country and consumer affinity attraction toward a foreign one, while consumer animosity denotes repulsion from a foreign country and consumer disidentification repulsion from the consumer's own.
+Consumer disidentification has been found to reduce purchases of domestic products independently of consumer ethnocentrism.

+Equivalent constructs have been developed in tourism research, where tourism ethnocentrism describes a preference for domestic tourism and tourism affinity a sympathetic attachment toward a particular foreign destination.

 In some countries consumers tend to prefer products made in their own country (also known as consumer ethnocentrism) and in others foreign-made products tend to be preferred.
 A preference for locally made products has been linked to a collectivist culture, and a preference for foreign-made products is associated with a more individualistic, competitive culture, and also with countries that are less economically developed.

 One of the biggest challenges many Asian companies face as they globalise is the perception that Asian brands are inferior.
 Research in international marketing has proven that country associations do lead to customer bias and this bias depends on how a customer views the image of a country.
 French wine, German cars, Japanese robots, Colombian coffee, Italian fashion, Singaporean efficiency, Swiss chocolate.
 Somewhere in our minds, these products and services are associated with particular countries owing to their legacy or culture or lifestyle, which automatically leads us to perceive them as 'premium'.
 Some brands have even been given foreign names, to create a perceived 'COO' effect.
 Häagen-Dazs, the US-based ice cream company started by Jewish-Polish immigrants in New York, in 1961, was deliberately given a Scandinavian-sounding name to convey an aura of the old-world traditions and craftsmanship.

-Many factors contribute to the country image including:
+Many factors contribute to the country image, including: